 Summary: Examining the role of the subtle substance ‘Ojas’ in our immune system.
-In Ayurveda increased levels of Ojas correspond with higher levels of immunity.
-Practical advice on increasing Ojas.
+In Ayurveda, increased levels of Ojas correspond with higher levels of immunity.
+Including practical advice on increasing Ojas.

-Ojas plays a key role in maintaining a high level of immunity in the science of Ayurveda.
+Ojas plays a key role in maintaining a high level of immunity.

 Ojas is actually created in our bodies through the proper digestion of food.
 Perfect digestion gives rise to lots of Ojas and a very strong immune system.
 So, foods that are easy to digest tend to enable more Ojas to be produced – foods that are difficult to digest produce less.